Camp USA Programs

 Self Placement participants are those who have received a job offer from a camp without requiring the assistance of InterExchange Camp USA.
 This category of participants only works with InterExchange as a sponsor to obtain the paperwork to apply for a J-1 Visa and for assistance during your program if you encounter problems.

-If you are a Self Placement participant, you:
+If you are a Self or a Returning Placement participant, you:

 - Have not applied to the InterExchange Camp USA Camp Placement program

-- Have gone through a formal interview process with your camp
+- Have gone through an interview and received a formal offer from your camp

 - Are responsible for your own travel